duesee/imap-next/proxy/README.md

 ## Features

-Thanks to `imap-flow`, the proxy ...
+Thanks to `imap-next`, the proxy ...

 * takes advantage of asynchronous I/O,
 * abstracts away literal handling, and